 So, the best way to include flexibility and mobility practices like stretching and mobilization work in your lifestyle is to develop habits just like you would with working out.

 Start with a smaller, more manageable request of yourself (like 10 minutes a day), and then work up from there as you build the consistency and confidence from keeping your word to yourself.

 This also prevents your mind from making up excuses on why not to do it ... because 10 minutes sounds a lot easier to make time for than 30 minutes in your already busy schedule.

-Remember though, if you aren't doing anything at all, or very little, start with what you are most willing to stick to get started.
+Remember though, if you aren't doing anything at all, or very little, start with what you are most willing to stick to in order to get started.
 Keep it simple.

-No need to have some big huge complex plan.
+No need to have some huge, complex plan.

 Focus on starting with what you can do, consistently, and then as you progress we can change things up and get more detailed from there.

 Stretching is one of the most well-known athletic habits.
 Shoot, we started hearing about it in our first P.E. class in grade school!